haidee09/DrivingApp-docs/README.md

 ## Documentation in English:

-- Refer to this [link](https://drivingapp.readthedocs.io/en/latest) to consult the DrvingApp documentation in English
+- Refer to this [link](https://drivingapp.readthedocs.io/en/latest) to consult the DrivingApp documentation in English